deeptho/neumodvb/README.md

   are searched in a the build directory.
 Specifically the buld location is computed in `gui/util.py`.

-  Typical problems include: libraries do not exist or are in the wrong place, confusion between multiple incompatible versions of these libraries (e.g., left over from an outdated install)
+  Typical problems include: libraries do not exist or are in the wrong place, confusion between multiple incompatible versions of these libraries (e.g., left over from an outdated install).

 * NeumoDVB needs several configuration files to actually start.
 These configuration files are searched for in various places:

   * `~/.config/neumodvb`; this directory can be created by the user to override default settings.
   * `/etc/neumodvb`; `make install` places default configuration files there.
-  * `neumodvb/config`;  if neumoDVB is run fro the build tree, config files are loaded from the source code tree (if it still exists and can be found).
+  * `neumodvb/config`;  if neumoDVB is run from the build tree, config files are loaded from the source code tree (if it still exists and can be found).

   Note that each config file is always loaded from exactly one of the above locations.
 If you copy